Ms Carol Lo

 About me

-My research focuses on detecting stealthy cyber threats in industrial cyber-physical systems (CPS), particularly attacks that exploit legitimate tools and system functions—known as Living-off-the-Land (LOTL) techniques.
+My doctoral research focuses on detecting stealthy cyber threats in industrial cyber-physical systems (CPS), particularly attacks that exploit legitimate tools and system functions—known as Living-off-the-Land (LOTL) techniques.
 These threats are challenging to detect and can have serious real-world consequences.

 Area of expertise